BY SOFO ARCHON

 In the United Kingdom, for example, 60% of 18-34-year olds report that they often feel lonely.
 And in the United States, 46% of the entire population say they’re lonely on a regular basis.

 Loneliness, as you might know, sucks.
 To live in a world where you don’t have anyone to genuinely connect with can be soul-crashing.
 It can make you feel insecure, anxious, unimportant and undeserving of love and respect.
-In other words, loneliness feels like being thrown heavy blows in the psyche.
+In other words, loneliness feels like being thrown heavy blows at the psyche.
 And since the psyche and the body are not separate but intrinsically connected, what is hurting as psychologically is also hurting us physically.

 Research has shown again and again the detrimental effects of chronic loneliness on our health.
 For example, one study found that suffering from chronic loneliness can be twice as deadly as obesity and as dangerous as smoking a pack of cigarettes a day.
 Another study found that lonely people were three times more likely to catch the common cold than people who had plenty of healthy relationships.
 And yet another study found that isolated people were two to three times more likely to die during a nine-year period of time than highly connected people.